When Imperial China Had a Vietnamese Prime Minister: The Surprising Origins of Meritocracy—And Why It Outperforms the West More Than Ever

 Among the system’s remarkable outcomes: Khương Công Phụ, a Vietnamese scholar, rose to become Prime Minister of China.
 Japanese prince Abe no Nakamaro and Korean philosopher Choe Chiwon also passed the imperial exams and held high office.

-Remarkably, the system was formalized under Wu Zetian, China’s only female emperor — a powerful symbol of women’s intellectual potential, even if the bureaucracy remained male-dominated at the time.
-Today, that legacy continues, with women increasingly holding leadership roles across Chinese institutions.
+The system itself was formalized under Wu Zetian, China’s only female emperor — a powerful testament to women’s intellectual potential, even in an era when the bureaucracy remained entirely male-dominated.
+This legacy continues to have an impact today, as women increasingly assume leadership positions within Chinese institutions.

 Confucius and Plato: A Tale of Two Meritocracies